marcellerdelyi/personal-blog-eleventy/src/posts/22.05.2025/sequential-data-driven-animations-in-blender.md

 To install the Mecabricks Lite, open Blender, navigate to Edit > Preferences > Add-ons, click install and select the zip file you just downloaded.

-# Blender setup
+# Blender scene setup

-## Importing a model (Ldraw)
+**Importing a model (Ldraw)**
 Something about Ldraw imports…

-## Importing a model (Mecabricks)
+**Importing a model (Mecabricks)**
 Navigate to File > Import > Mecabricks (.zmbx).
 Once imported, I scaled the model down to 0.001m to correct its size.

-## Setting up a scene
-First I started with adding a simple plane that I scaled up by 50 units, which gave me a total plane dimension of 100 meters along both the X and Y axes.
+After the import, I started with adding a simple plane that I scaled up by 50 units, which gave me a total plane dimension of 100 meters along both the X and Y axes.
 Then, I applied scale (Insert Blender meme)

 For the plane material, I created this blue checker matte texture based on Blender's built in brick texture.
 I adjusted the parameters on the brick texture until I got the look I was aiming for.